 Ingredients

-- 200 g (7 oz) of wild fennel.
-You can substitute wild fennel with fennel tops and a scant teaspoon of fennel seeds.
-CAREFUL!
-Use very few fennel seeds because they have a very intense aroma.
+- 200 g (7 oz) wild fennel - if unavailable, substitute with fennel tops and a small pinch (less than 1 teaspoon) of fennel seeds.
+Be careful: fennel seeds have a very strong flavor!

 Instructions

-Step 1) – To make the sauce for pasta with sardines, first boil the wild fennel.
-So, when the water boils, toss in the wild fennel – or fennel tops – and cook them over medium heat for 10 minutes.
+Step 1) - To make the sauce for Pasta con le Sarde, first boil the wild fennel.
+When the water boils, toss in the wild fennel - or fennel tops - and cook them over medium heat for 10 minutes.

 Once cooked, drain and chop them on a cutting board.
 Keep aside.
 Save the boiling water from the fennel.